thachp/om-network/README.md

 ## How the network works? ##

 1. Inventors list goods on the network to be consumed.
 2. Consumers browse listed goods, open contracts with the network at price willing to pay for goods.
 3. Participants bid to fulfill specific clause of the contract at price willing to sell for services.
 4. Network calculate optimal solutions and award contract to participants.
-Network aims to provide best pricing, and earliest delivery time to consumer.

 5. Participants fulfill their contractual obligations.

 ### Inventors ###
 Inventors forgoes their intellectual property rights to the network.
-In returns, the network guaranteed 1% rewards for every transactions associated their goods sold by the network for 5 years.
+In returns, the network guaranteed 1% rewards for every transactions associated to their goods sold on the network for 5 years.

 ### Consumers ###
 Consumers review listed goods on the network.
 Open a CONTRACT with the network to purchase a good listed an inventor.
 Consumers must list a BID amount which he is following to pay for the good.